bolner/Visual-Matrix-Decomposition/README.md

 # Visualizing Matrix Decomposition

-This a `.NET Core` application that generates animations.
+This `.NET Core` application generates animations.
 It applies LU and QR decompositions to linear transformations, and shows the effects of the factors independently.
 See example result:

 [![Watch the video](doc/tumbler.jpg)](https://www.youtube.com/watch?v=AIOEtorHctc)